 The Differences Between Lap Steel Guitar and Dobro

-If you are getting into the world of steel guitars, there’s no doubt that there is a lot of questions that come to your mind.
+If you are getting into the world of steel guitars, there’s no doubt that there are a lot of questions that come to your mind.
 The differences between lap steel guitars and dobros are often a cause of confusion.